Mental health self-checks you can trust

 Read guide →Frequently Asked Questions About Mental Health Screenings

-What is the difference between a screening and a diagnosis?
+What is the difference between the AUDIT and AUDIT-C?